GreenTreeTeam/Support/README.md

 ## Join Us

-Join our Community to get support and feedback or Join, work with us and support open source:
+Join our Community to get support, work with us and support open source:

 - [Join our Discord Server](https://discord.gg/TGk95ptrf2)